timlg07/Fluent-Design/elements/input/readme.md

     <label>This is an input</label>
 </div>
 ```
-3. You can now adjust width, height, padding, border and margin of the div.input
+3. You can now adjust width, height, padding, border and margin of the input-div.